aliartiza75/livecassandrareader/README.md

 It supports both python2 & 3 version.

-Intall the python cassandra driver using the command given below:
+Install the python cassandra driver using the command given below:

 ```
 $ pip install cassandra-driver